-Please note that for tours commencing from Dec 18 to Jan 4 there is a peak season surcharge of 15% on the price of this tour due to hotel rate increases at this time of year.
-Tours operating during Vietnam's New Years, (Tet) will also include a surcharge.
+Peak Season: Please note that for tours commencing from Dec 23 to Jan 3 and 25-28 January (Tet), there is a peak season surcharge of 15% on the price of this tour due to hotel rate increases at this time of year.

 7 days duration

 Trip Features & Tour Inclusions